w-yue/arion-dp-2/benchmark/Arion-DP_Benchmark.md

 ### Latency
 The earlier version of redis-benchmark has latency and throughput in summary output but the later version only has requests/s output: requests/s and request time distribution.
 We also used "redis-cli --latency" to compare the average latency between direct and via arion.
-For redis application, via arion adds about *0.1ms* in latency in avarage.
+For redis application in our setup, via arion adds about *0.1 ms* in latency in avarage.

 For direct: